gautamhazari/.net_server_side_library/README.md

-# GSMA MobileConnect .Net SDK
+# GSMA MobileConnect .Net Server Side Library

-GSMA MobileConnect SDK including example integration in .Net applications
+GSMA MobileConnect library including example integration in .Net applications

+Note: if you operate in the EU then you should use EU Discovery Service domain in discovery URL: eu.discover.mobileconnect.io

 ## Quick Start

-- Build and run the [demo code](mobile-connect-demos/)
+- Build and run the [demo](mobile-connect-demos/)
-- Install and use the [sdk](mobile-connect-sdk/)
+- Install and use the [library](mobile-connect-library/)

 ## Install